128technology/docs/docs/plugin_aws_tgw_connect.md

 ### Configuration Generation

-The `/var/log/128technology/persistentDataManager.log` file at trace level will hold whether the configuration generation was run as well as output and return code.
+The `/var/log/128technology/persistentDataManager.log` file at trace level will show whether the configuration generation was run, as well as output and return code.
 Configuration generation logs can be found on the conductor under `/var/**log**/128technology/plugins/aws-transit-gateway-connect-generate-configuration.log`.

 ### Helpful Commands

-After the configuration is generated, the BGP peering status can be queried on the 128T side with the following commands for the router:
+After the configuration is generated, the BGP peering status can be queried on the 128T side using the following commands on the router:

 * `show bgp`
 * `show bgp neighbors`